simon-ritchie/apysc/docstring_markdowns/apysc/_type/type_util.md

 **[Returns]**

 - `result`: bool
-  - If a specified class and instance's class are same, then True will be set.
+  - If a specified class and instance's class are the same, this interface returns True.

 <hr>

 **[Notes]**

-If instance is subclass of `cls` argument, differ from `isinstace`, then False will be returned.
+If an instance is a subclass of the `cls` argument (differ from `isinstance`), this interface returns False.